 • If you notice any specific foods are irritating the piercing, don’t continue to eat them.
 For some people, this can be spicy or very acidic foods, very hot temperature wise, or dairy.

-• Doing tea tree oil treatments can help kickstart the bump being broken down, but the bump will not completely go away unless the original source of irritation is addressed, ie not continuing to snag the piercing, not continuing to sleep on it, etc.
+• Irritation bumps will not completely go away unless the original source of irritation is addressed, ie not continuing to snag the piercing, not continuing to sleep on it, etc.

 • Sometimes a bump can also develop from being too rough when cleaning.
 Especially if using a qtip, be as gentle as possible wile still removing build up.
 Spinning the qtip itself when cleaning can help to get buildup off.